We provide complete info and support when investing in the Czech Republic

-Kamil Blažek has been re-elected for the fifth time to the highest post in the Association for Foreign Investment (AFI) and will thus serve as the Chairman of the Steering Committee for the next two years.
-The current and future chairman considers the most important issue facing the AFI to be stimulation of changes that would respond adequately to the new conditions of the economy, particularly labour shortages and increasing competition from other countries.
+Kamil Blažek has been reelected for the fifth time to the highest post in the Association for Foreign Investment (AFI), and will thus serve as the Chairman of the Steering Committee for the next two years.
+The current and future Chairman considers the most important issue AFI is facing to be a stimulation of changes that would respond adequately to the new conditions of the economy, particularly labour shortages and increasing competition from other countries.

 The AFI Plenary Session was held on Wednesday, 16 January.
 The representatives of AFI member companies elected new members of the Steering Committee and the Supervisory Board.
 The new Steering Committee has nine members: Kamil Blažek (Kinstellar), Martin Dittrich (Bilfinger Tebodin), Ondřej Havránek (Weinhold Legal), Petr Koljaděnko (TAKENAKA EUROPE), Jakub Lichnovský (PRK Partners), Jan Linhart (KPMG), Tomáš Míček (P3 Logistic Parks), Petra Rychnovská (ASB Group) and Marta Šťastná (CBRE).
 The Supervisory Board consists of three members: Luděk Hanáček (Deloitte), Martin Ježek (Grafton Recruitment) and Klára Sobotková (Panattoni Europe).
 Kamil Blažek was re-elected as Chairman of the Association, Petra Rychnovská became Vice-Chairwoman and Petr Koljaděnko and Tomáš Míček became Vice-Chairmen of the Steering Committee for the next two years.